reinhart1010/nix/docs/en/common/gitmoji.md

 `gitmoji --commit`

-- Initialize the git hook (so `gitmoji` will be run every time `git commit` is run):
+- Initialize the Git hook (so `gitmoji` will be run every time `git commit` is run):

 `gitmoji --init`

-- Remove the git hook:
+- Remove the Git hook:

 `gitmoji --remove`